khanmi97/hello-world/README.md

 Hello

 This is Md Khan.
-I earned my Bachelor's degree on computer science from ASU Arizona State University.
+I earned my Bachelor's degree on computer science from Arizona State University.
 You'll find many of my academic projects in this repository.